SocketCluster/socketcluster-website/docs/consumables-and-consumers.md

 ## Consumer

 A [Consumer](https://github.com/SocketCluster/writable-consumable-stream/blob/master/consumer.js) is an async iterator.
-Using a `Consumer` directly is the most flexible, but most verbose way of consuming messages in Asyngular.
+Using a `Consumer` directly is the most flexible, but most verbose way of consuming messages in SocketCluster.

 Using `Consumer` instances allows you to iterate over streams using regular `for` and `while` loops and to handle messages in more advanced ways.